Contracts for Difference (UK energy): AR3 (2019)

 The auction process for AR3 took place between May and September 2019, with results announced in October.
 Of the £265m annual budget, £200m was for offshore wind, £24m for floating offshore wind, and £10m for onshore wind, with the remaining £31m for other less established technologies including (onshore) remote island wind.
+Floating offshore wind received a dedicated ring-fenced budget for the first time in AR3, reflecting the higher development costs of projects in deeper waters where fixed foundations are not viable.
+The first CfD for a floating offshore wind project was awarded in AR4 to Hexicon AB for its 32 MW TwinHub project.
 AR3 delivered record low prices for offshore wind, with contracts to deliver in 2023/24 came in at £39.650/MWh and those delivering in 2024/25 at £41.611/MWh.